isomorphic-software/smartclient-docs/classes/FileItem.md

 **Read-only mode**

-For fields of type `"binary"` the raw data value will be displayed in the generated [FileItem.displayForm](#attr-fileitemdisplayform).
+For fields of type `"blob"` the raw data value will be displayed in the generated [FileItem.displayForm](#attr-fileitemdisplayform).

 For other fields, the [FileItem.displayCanvas](#attr-fileitemdisplaycanvas) will be displayed.